Al Harrington (actor): Biography

 On his return to Hawaii, Harrington would eventually work as a history teacher at Punahou and professor at the University of Hawaii.
 He also performed for many years as an entertainer in Waikiki, earning the well-known moniker of "The South Pacific Man".
 His popularity in the 1970s and 1980s made him a household name in Hawaii.
 He had a long running dance revue show, including Tahitian fire dancing, at the Hilton Hawaiian Village in Waikiki.
 And, along with other entertainers such as Don Ho, he helped define the entertainment industry in Hawaii, known to tourists and dignitaries alike from around the world.

 Harrington was one of the few supporting cast members of Hawaii Five-O still alive, along with Sharon Farrell and Dennis Chun (also the son of Kam Fong, he had spot cameos).
 Harrington and Chun had recurring roles as Mamo Kahike and Sgt.
 Duke Lukela respectively in the 2010 reboot.

-He also appeared as Uncle John in three episodes of Doogie Kamealoha, M.D. on Disney+ in 2021.
+He also appeared as Uncle John in three episodes of Doogie Kameāloha, M.D. on Disney+ in 2021.

 Harrington died at 85 in Honolulu, Hawaii, on September 21, 2021, after suffering a massive stroke.
 He is survived by his wife, Rosa Harrington, sons Alema and Tau, daughters Summer Harrington and Cassi Harrington Palmer, and several grandchildren.